Winterhart/liquors-store/README.md

 A front-end application with React, Typescript and NodeJS made to display wine, beer and other brevages.
 One of my goal is to build a product fully responsive and usable on mobiles.

-## Demo

-The website is available at: https://liquors-store.appspot.com/

 ### PC